auth-global/self-documenting-cryptography/README.md

 Some might take umbrage at the fanciful name I've chosen for this technique, but I'm pretty sure it's an important enough technique to deserve a memorable name, and I suspect that reactive resistance to the name tends to be more a symptom of the relatively small intersection between people with a less-than-naive background in cryptography and people with a similar background in signals and systems.

 The analogy between cryptography and signals is not completely clarified in my mind.
-However, I am confident that this analogy is reasonably deep and fertile, at least if you assume that some cryptographic construction exhibits high enough advantage for the topic of cryptoacoustics to be viable in the long term.
-On that count, I am cautiously optimistic, but we need a theory of cryptoacoustics before answering that question is really possible.
+However, I am confident that this analogy is reasonably deep and fertile, at least if you assume that some cryptographic construction exhibits high enough cryptoacoustic advantage for the topic to be viable in the long term.
+On that count, I am cautiously optimistic, but we need theory before answering that question is really possible.

 [![Aircraft engines produced unprecedented sound, so in order to hear them at a distance, the war efforts developed listening devices.
 A two-horn system at Bolling Field, USA, 1921.](design-documents/media/acoustic_locator_11.jpg)](https://rarehistoricalphotos.com/aircraft-detection-radar-1917-1940/)